RE:

 It is hoped that the Government will set the matters right.
 The Government

-can rein in the CEO through various checks and balances which it is not doing.
+can rein in the CEO through various checks and balances which it is not

-There is no legal order on the Government for instituting checks and balances, and
+There is no legal order on the Government for instituting checks and

 controlling erratic performance.
-We now find that Prasar Bharati has become a
+We now find that Prasar Bharati has become

 dysfunctional body which is not fulfilling its duties in any measure.